Wordseer/wordseer/README.md

     pip install mock

+`corenlp` must be installed manually.
+Create a file called `setup.py` in its root directory containing the following:

+    from setuptools import setup, find_packages
+    setup(name='corenlp',
+          version='1.0',
+          packages=find_packages(),
+          package_data = {"": ["*.properties"],
+                "corenlp": ["*.properties"]},
+          )

+Then, from the root directory of `corenlp`, execute the following:

+    python setup.py install

-`corenlp` must be installed manually, and version *3.2.0* of Stanford's CoreNLP library must simply be in a directory accessible to the backend.
+This should install `corenlp` to your system.
+In order to complete the setup, version *3.2.0* of Stanford's CoreNLP library must simply be in a directory accessible to the backend.

 You must also run the `createdb.py` script before running for the first time: